 WASHINGTON (AP) — U.S. hiring jumped to a nine-year high in February, a sign of robust business demand for new workers, while the number of open positions slipped.

-The Labor Department says 5.4 million people found jobs, a 5.8 percent jump from January and the most since November 2006.
+The Labor Department reported Tuesday that 5.4 million people found jobs, a 5.8 percent jump from January and the most since November 2006.
 More Americans also quit their jobs.
 Both figures point to a healthier, more dynamic labor market.

 Businesses have been reluctant to accelerate hiring for much of the nearly seven year old recovery.
 But the raw hiring numbers have now returned to pre-recession levels.
 That suggests businesses are more confident about the economy's future.

 Tuesday's figures track total hiring.
 The monthly jobs report released last week calculates a net total of job gains after subtracting those who quit, retired or were laid off.

 The latest jobs report showed that employers added a solid 215,000 positions in March, while the unemployment rate rose to 5 percent from 4.9 percent.
 Yet the increase in the rate occurred mostly for positive reasons: More Americans began hunting for jobs, though not all were immediately hired.
 That pushed up the number of unemployed, despite the job gain.

 Employers are adding jobs at a steady clip, even as the economy has shown some signs of slowing.
 Americans barely increased their spending in February for the third month in a row, holding back growth and pointing to ongoing caution despite the job gains.